yeti-switch/doc/docs/yeti-ui.rst

 Billing.
 Contractors
 --------------------
 Contractor:
-    company wich will interact with the system.
+    company which will interact with the system.

 Contractor may act as: